Sorting with Teams: Quantitative Analysis

+We assess the ability of our model to generate dispersion in earnings, its decomposition between and within firms, as well as changes in the distribution of earnings over time.
+We then use the calibrated model to structurally decompose increased earnings dispersion between changes on the worker side and changes on the firm side of the labor market.

+In our model, the worker skill distribution $F_x$ and the project value distribution $F_z$ are both exogenous.
+We parameterize the distribution for workers as $\text{Beta}(\alpha_x,\beta_x)$ and the distribution for projects as $\text{Beta}(\alpha_z,\beta_z)$.
+We consider teams with two workers.

+We use the cross-sectional distribution of earnings and the decomposition of the earnings variation into within-firm and between-firm variation to inform the worker and project distribution.
+We estimate the underlying distributions using earnings in the cross-section using the data underlying Figure \ref{f:annual_earnings}.
+The resulting model fit for cross-sectional earnings is summarized by Figure \ref{f:annual_earnings_dm}.
+Figure \ref{f:annual_earnings_dm} shows that our framework generates the observed dispersion in earnings, as well as changes in the distribution of earnings over time while somewhat underestimating earnings at the very top percentiles in both 1981 and 2013.\footnote{The parameters which govern the Beta distribution for worker skills are (0.96, 2.85) in 1981 and (1.89, 1.48) in 2013.
+The estimated parameters for the project value distribution are (0.98, 2.83) in 1981 and (1.66, 1.63) in 2013.}

-The right panel of \Cref{t:decomposition} displays the nontargeted model decomposition for the variance of log earnings between 1981 and 2013.
-Our stylized model endogenously accounts for most of the earnings decomposition in 1981.
-The fifth column shows that the model correctly attributes a third of the earnings variation to dispersion between firms, and two-thirds to dispersion within firms.
-By construction, the model generates an increase in the variance of log earnings of 0.18 log points between 1981 and 2013, and endogenously attributes about two-thirds of earnings dispersion in 1981 and 2013 to within-firm variation.\footnote{The difference between model and data in terms of total variation is due to rounding.}
+\Cref{t:decomposition} displays the decomposition for the variance of log earnings between 1981 and 2013 in the data and the model.
+Our stylized model can account for the earnings decomposition in 1981.
+The fifth column shows that the model correctly attributes a third of the earnings variation to dispersion between firms, and two thirds to dispersion within firms.
+The model generates an increase in the share of the between-firm variance from 0.34 to 0.43 percentage points between 1981 and 2013, while capturing the overall increase in earnings dispersion as shown in \Cref{f:annual_earnings_dm}.\footnote{\citet{Gavilan:2012} studies the change in between and within firm earnings dispersion in response to the change in the price of capital and in response to the changes in the skill distribution in the setup of \citet{Kremer:1996} with endogenous capital.}

-In addition to studying the variance decomposition, we examine average earnings of coworkers at different percentiles of the earnings distribution.
-We evaluate mean log earnings of coworkers, and changes herein, at different percentiles of the earnings distribution.
+In addition to studying the variance decomposition of log earnings, we evaluate non-targeted average log earnings of coworkers at different percentiles of the earnings distribution.
 The results are in \Cref{t:coworker_salary}.
-Model and data align qualitatively up to the 75th percentile with quantitative deviations of roughly 0.15 log points.
-At the top of the skill distribution, the data display a stronger correlation between worker earnings compared to our more negatively sorted model economy.
+Model and data align qualitatively up to the 75th percentile with quantitative deviations of 0.20 log points.
+At the top of the skill distribution, the data display a stronger positive correlation between worker earnings compared to our more negatively sorted model economy.